How to Watch 'Hamilton' on Disney Plus

-Get ready to see "Aaron Burr, Sir" in all its original Broadway glory!
-Hamilton, the smash Tony Award-winning musical by composer, playwright and performer Lin-Manuel Miranda is making its way to Disney+ on July 3 in a production recorded at the Richard Rodgers Theatre with the original 2016 cast, which includes Miranda, as well as Leslie Odom Jr., Renée Elise Goldsberry, Daveed Diggs and more.
+Hamilton, the smash Tony Award-winning musical by composer, playwright and performer Lin-Manuel Miranda landed on Disney+ on July 3 in a production recorded at the Richard Rodgers Theatre with the original 2016 cast, which includes Miranda, as well as Leslie Odom Jr., Renée Elise Goldsberry, Daveed Diggs and more.

-The Hamilton drop will be complemented by an in-depth virtual roundtable hosted by ESPN+ and The Undefeated with the cast and creative team, Hamilton In-Depth With Kelley Carter, which will also launch July 3.

 You can watch the Hamilton trailer, which Disney+ debuted the 2020 ESPY Awards on June 21, below.